 - 1 teaspoon vanilla

-- 3 cups apples, peeled and chopped About 2-4 medium-sized apples.
+- 3 cups apples, peeled, sliced thin and then chopped.
+See note about size of apple pieces About 2-4 medium-sized apples.
+12 oz/339 g

 Instructions